ChristianNguyendinh/ChristianNguyendinh.github.io/_posts/2019-04-30-appearences.markdown

 Wow.
 What a disaster.
 Will have to go back and proofread / do more research on this.

 We have not learned this at all.
 Does not seem too difficult tho.
 Actually, this is pretty hard.
 It's not clicking with me, we will probably have to revisit these links.
 Looks like "seems like" (:)) has a ton of different meanings.
+So many implications too.
+IdK when to use which...

 Sources: